brainlife/docs/docs/tutorial/diffusion-preprocessing.md

 Now, let's get to work!
 The following steps of this tutorial will show you how to:

 1. ACPC align the anatomical (T1w) image,
-2. preprocess the dMRI data using MrTrix3 Preprocessing,
+2. preprocess the dMRI data using MRTrix3 Preprocessing,
 3. and fit the diffusion tensor (DTI) model to the preprocessed dMRI data.

-### Copy appropriate data over from a single subject in the Bl class test data project
+### Copy appropriate data over from a single subject in the Tutorial data project

 1. Click the following link to go to the project's page for the [Tutorial](https://brainlife.io/project/5e7638f6de643b02832a8246/detail)
 1. Click the 'Archive' tab at the top of the screen to go to the Archives page.